bravesoft-inc/bs-logger-ios/README.md

 [TOC]

 ## Overview
-This is a library which is provided by [bravesoft](https://www.bravesoft.co.jp/) to output log simply.
+This is a library that is provided by [bravesoft](https://www.bravesoft.co.jp/) to output logs simply.

 ## Installation
-This library is able to adapt into the project by using Swift Package Manager(SPM).
+This library can adapt to the project by using Swift Package Manager(SPM).
-However, this library is a private repository due to only share to bravesoft group companies.
-SO, after adapting by SPM, apply [this settings](#private-setting).
+However, this library is a private repository due to only sharing to bravesoft group companies.
+So, after adapting by SPM, apply [these settings](#private-setting).

 ### Swift Package Manager
 #### Requirements